Gluten-Free Brandy Sauce

 Watch the video to see how to make Brandy Sauce

-But hey, if you do love a vanilla custard option as well then here’s my recipe for Gluten-Free Homemade Custard which is a perennial favourite with any dessert.
+But hey, if you do love a vanilla custard option to accompany your Christmas Pudding then you'll love my recipe for Gluten-Free Homemade Custard which is a perennial favourite with any dessert.

 What gluten-free flour to use